-- Watering: Water regularly, at least 1 inch every 7 to 10 days
+- Watering: Water regularly, at least 1-inch every 7-10 days

-- Fertilizing: Side dress with nitrogen fertilizer 2 to 3 weeks after first hilling
+- Fertilizing: Side dress with nitrogen fertilizer 2-3 weeks after first hilling

 - Common Problems: Mosaic virus, white rust, fusarium wilt, downy mildew, damping-off, anthracnose, aphids, armyworms, bulb mites, cutworms, darkling beetles, flea beetles, earwigs, cabbage loopers, wireworms, nematodes, slugs, nematodes, seedcorn maggot

-- Harvest: When the leaves are large enough to eat, 6 to 8 weeks after planting
+- Harvest: When the leaves are large enough to eat, 6-8 weeks after planting

 Best Spinach Varieties to Plant

-There are three main varieties of spinach (Spinacia oleracea): savoy, semi-savoy, and flat or smooth.
+There are 3 main varieties of spinach (Spinacia oleracea): savoy, semi-savoy, and flat or smooth.

 New versions of spinach are being developed all the time to improve flavor and extend their growing season.